2021 MTV VMAs: The Complete List of Winners - E! Online

-The MTV Video Music Awards are back with a star-studded audience.
+The MTV Video Music Awards is back with a star-studded audience.

 Heading into the 2021 MTV VMAs on Sunday, Sept.
-12, Justin Bieber leads the way with seven nominations, while Megan Thee Stallion with seven apiece, thanks in part to her massive hit "WAP."
+12, Justin Bieber leads the way with seven nominations, while Megan Thee Stallion picked up six, thanks in part to her massive hit "WAP."
 After last year's version didn't involve an in-person ceremony due to the pandemic, the 2021 event is expected to bring an array of performances, winners and unexpected moments.

 Among the performers at Sunday's show are Justin, Olivia Rodrigo, Lil Nas X, Camila Cabello and Kacey Musgraves, in addition to Machine Gun Kelly with Travis Barker.